 - communicate with the membership in all matters related to the business of the Society.

 - be responsible for the receipt and disbursement of all funds of the Society.

 ARTICLE IX Finance

 Section 9.1 Dues and Assessments.
 Dues of the Society shall be set by the Board of Directors.
-Each institution shall pay dues to the Association for each fiscal year, beginning with the first new fiscal year after election to membership.
-The Treasurer shall notify each institution of its dues obligation during the first quarter of the fiscal year by regular or electronic mail.
+Each institution shall pay dues to the Society for each fiscal year, beginning with the first new fiscal year after election to membership.
+The Central Office shall notify each institution of its dues obligation during the first quarter of the fiscal year by regular or electronic mail.
 Failure to pay dues for three (3) years shall be considered cause for termination of membership.

 Section 9.2 Financial Reports.
 The Treasurer and Audit Committee shall present annually to the members a report, verified by the President and Treasurer, or by a majority of the Directors, which report shall indicate in appropriate detail:

 - The assets and liabilities, including the trust funds, of the Corporation as of the end of the fiscal year immediately preceding the date of the report.
 The principal changes in assets and liabilities including trust funds, during the year immediately preceding the date of the report.